Sambathraj16/Sambathraj16/README.md

 - 👋 Hi, I’m Sambathraj
 - 👀 I’m interested in Data Science
-- 🔭 I’m currently learning about LSTM networks
+- 🔭 I’m currently learning about Transformers
 - 🦾👷‍♂️I’m looking to collaborate on projects which involves time series analysis , anomaly detection and so

 <!---